-Project Location
+Project location

 The City of Menlo Park is located in the San Francisco Bay Area, approximately 30 miles south of downtown San Francisco and about 20 miles northwest of San Jose (latitude 37°27'10"N, longitude 122°11'00"W).
-The City of Menlo Park is located in the southern edge of San Mateo County and was incorporated in 1927.
-The City encompasses approximately 17 square miles (approximately seven square miles of which is water) with a population of approximately 35,000 people.
-The City boundaries and regional location of the City are shown in Figure 1.
-The geographic extent of environmental analysis included in the EIR for the proposed project will be the City limits.
+The city is located on the southern edge of San Mateo County and was incorporated in 1927.
+The city encompasses approximately 17 square miles (approximately seven square miles of which is water) with a population of approximately 35,000 people.
+The city boundaries and regional location of the city are shown in Figure 1.
+The geographic extent of environmental analysis included in the EIR for the proposed project will be the city limits.

-The City of Menlo Park currently includes approximately 14,124 residential dwelling units (State Department of Finance, Table 2: E-5 City/County Population and Housing Estimates, 1/1/2021) and an extensive employment base.
-The City is generally bounded by San Francisco Bay to the north and east; the Cities of East Palo Alto and Palo Alto and Stanford University to the southeast; and Atherton, unincorporated North Fair Oaks, and Redwood City to the northwest.
-The City is accessed by Interstate 280 (I-280), U.S. Highway 101 (US 101), Caltrain, State Route 84 via the Dumbarton Bridge, and a variety of streets, as well as regional and local pedestrian and bicycles routes.
-Menlo

-Park has a Caltrain station located near the downtown area and is less than one hour from downtown San Francisco via train.
+The City of Menlo Park currently includes approximately 14,124 residential dwelling units (State Department of Finance, Table 2: E-5 City/County Population and Housing Estimates, 2021) and an extensive employment base.
+The city is generally bounded by San Francisco Bay to the north and east; the cities of East Palo Alto and Palo Alto and Stanford University to the southeast; and Atherton, unincorporated North Fair Oaks, and Redwood City to the northwest.
+The city is accessed by Interstate 280 (I-280), U.S. Highway 101 (US 101), Caltrain, State Route 84 via the Dumbarton Bridge, and a variety of streets, as well as regional and local pedestrian and bicycles routes.
+Menlo Park has a Caltrain station located near the downtown area and is less than one hour from downtown San Francisco via train.